roman-milk/roman-milk.github.io/robs-saga.md

  Audrey was surprised when she came out of the offices of BB and H with Hathaway to find me sitting on the sidewalk on a folding chair.
 I pointed to the other folding chair and said "sit!"
 She looked from me to Mark and then back at me and then she sat down.
 I handed her the divorce papers and said:

  "If you look you will see that they are not signed.
 Before you ask me why I have a few things to say.
 I cheated you when I told you that you could come back and try to put things back together.
 I let you come back and all the while in the back of my mind I had the thought that it was never going to happen.
 I had already made up my mind that you were going to leave me again in your search for fun and excitement and why wouldn't you?
 I was an unexciting stick in the mud and I knew it and I also knew that was who I was and that I wasn't going to change.
 So not really believing we had a chance I didn't try.
 I went through the motions with one eye on the calendar trying to pick out the day, week or month when it would happen.
 What is so stupid about it is that I really did want it to work.
 I did want us to put things back together.
-Report_Story #4